Create a culture that means business™

 Unfortunately, many employees have limited flexibility when it comes to when and where they work.
-This constraint can result in a lack of creativity and efficiency - and even a decrease in retention.
-In fact, according to our report, employees are motivated to stay on board when they have more time off (57 percent) and have the ability to work remotely (55 percent).
+This constraint can result in a lack of creativity and efficiency – and even a decrease in retention.
+In fact, according to our report, employees are motivated to stay on board when they have more time off (57%) and have the ability to work remotely (55%).

-Create a unique employee experience to enhance productivity and keep employees from feeling overwhelmed.
+Create a unique employee experience to enhance productivity and keep employees from feeling overwhelmed with workload.
 Start by surveying your team to find out why they’re overwhelmed, when they feel most productive, and where they’d like to work, or what atmosphere increases their innovation.

 Based on results, start changing up the employee experience.
 If employees say they need a more home-like atmosphere, brainstorm as a team to identify ways to make that shift.
 Additionally, consider offering one or two days a week during which your team can work from wherever they want.

-These are great tactics to start with but it’s critical that you don’t stop here.
+These three tactics are a great start with but it’s critical that you don’t stop here.

 Continuously survey employees about their connection to work, productivity, motivation, and emotions.
 Look for trends in employee engagement and compare engagement scores to the days employees are able to work when and how they want.
 Keep altering and communicating with your team until you find something that works for everyone.

-How do you engage your team when they’re feeling overwhelmed?
+How do you engage your team when they’re feeling overwhelmed with workload?
 Let us know!

-Find out more about your employees’ needs and expectations by downloading our report here.
+Find out more about your employees’ needs and expectations by downloading our report.